Why n8n Workflows Break in Production (And How to Fix It)

 n8n automation gets attention because it makes complex workflow automation accessible.
 However, most breakdowns in production have nothing to do with the platform itself.
 They come from weak assumptions about inputs, missing retries, and the absence of clear recovery rules.

 A workflow that copies form data into a CRM looks simple in a demo.
 In production, it has to survive empty values, duplicate submissions, webhook timeouts, API rate limits, and people changing field names without warning.
 Reliability is designed, not inherited.
+This is the same discipline I apply when building automation systems for clients, and it is why I argue you should get CRM automation right before scaling ad spend.

 Where workflows break